 Banks and mortgage lenders made many loans in recent years that were based on inflated appraisals, artificially high market values and their own greed and corruption.
 Sometimes, loans were made with outrageous deceptive interest rates, which rapidly increased within days of closing the loan.
 Many homeowners were victims of these and other predatory lending practices and are now unable to pay their loans.
 Some can pay but are considering their options as home is “underwater,” which means that they owe more than their home is worth.
 And many others just had a change of circumstances in their lives and find it difficult to keep current.
 Whatever the reason, if you want to keep your home and cannot afford to pay the full balance (redemption) or pay the back due amount in full (reinstatement), a long modification is likely your best bet.

 Under the guise of helping homeowners to save their homes, various loan modification programs have been put into place.
 We've used these, along with leverage we create in the litigation, to help many clients reach affordable loan terms.
 In some cases, loan modifications include a reduction in the principal balance due.

 Generally, the best way to effectuate a loan modification is by creating leverage.
 Exposing evidence of fraud, false documents, “robo-signing,” servicing errors, misapplication of payments, evidentiary violations, discovery violations, illegal collection practices and more, can help.
 In order to effectively increase your chances of obtaining a meaningful loan modification in Hollywood or Fort Lauderdale, you need an aggressive advocate on your side.
 The Florida foreclosure defense lawyers at the Law Offices of Evan M. Rosen are here to help you.
 We are dedicated to serving our clients and we will diligently represent you to help you to achieve the best possible modification, should that be your goal.

-You are welcome to read more about loan modifications below or you can contact us now for a FREE CONSULTATION by calling 855-55-ROSEN or by filling out our online form.
+You are welcome to read more about loan modifications below or you can contact us now for a consultation by calling 855-55-ROSEN or by filling out our online form.